j0ly/FirstProject/README.md

 1. In OWASP ZAP, take note of the proxy port number which can be seen from the "Tools / Options... / Local Proxy" menu.<br>
 2. In the browser:<br>
   * Modify the proxy settings to match that port.
 The proxy server address should be 127.0.0.1.<br>

-  * **Don't use proxy for addresses starting with: https://***<br>
-Note that this will simulate the real man-in-the-middle situation as the attacker would not be able to see what happens inside a SSL connection (unless the victim ignores the sertificate warning, of course).
-It would also simulate an unsecured WIFI eavesdropping situation.
+Note that because OWASP ZAP works as a proxy you will see what happens inside the HTTPS connection!
+If somebody would, as an example, eavesdrop an unsecure WIFI connection, they would not see the contents of HTTPS traffic.